 Blockchain technology and crypto-assets

-The Commission has received interest from various stakeholders about the use of crypto-assets (such as Bitcoin or Ether) or blockchain technology, whether this is as a currency to be used for gambling, as a way to fund a gambling business (both new and existing) or as a means to deliver gambling products.
+We have received interest from stakeholders about the use of crypto-assets, such as Bitcoin, Ether or blockchain technology, whether this is as a currency to be used for gambling as a way to fund a gambling business, both new and existing, or as a means to deliver gambling products.

-To address some common queries, we are releasing the below information as well as providing updated guidance on our expectations of key event reporting.
+To address some common queries, we are releasing the following information as well as providing updated guidance on our expectations of key event reporting.

-The Treasury Committee recently published a report titled Crypto-assets, in which it concluded that cryptocurrencies are more accurately referred to as crypto-assets as they are not performing the functions generally associated with a currency.
+The Treasury Committee published a Crypto-assets report (PDF) in which it concluded that cryptocurrencies are more accurately referred to as crypto-assets as they are not performing the functions generally associated with a currency.
 The rest of this information will use crypto-assets in place of cryptocurrencies.

 Licence applications using crypto-assets

 The Commission has received several licence applications over the last 12 months where the applicant has declared that the business will be funded through profits from investment in crypto-assets.
 For example, through the launch of initial coin offerings (ICO).
 We have noticed that applicants are having difficulty evidencing the source of funds when crypto-assets are included in their application.

 We will assess the funding of a business in line with our Licensing, compliance and enforcement under the Gambling Act 2005 policy statement and our Statement of principles for licensing and regulation (PDF).

 Our approach to assessing source of funds is to ensure that we can determine the source of funding and be assured the business is not being funded by the proceeds of crime.
 For example, if funds from the sale of a property are to be used, we will need to see evidence of the property sale and those funds being present in the bank account of a relevant person.